harrymd/Ouroboros/README.md

-# RadialPNM
+# Ouroboros

-A Python package for calculating the seismic normal modes of spherically-symmetric planets using a finite-element method.
+A *Python* package for calculating the seismic normal modes of spherically-symmetric planets using a finite-element method.
 The calculations can include gravity (including self-gravity), and any number of fluid and solid regions.
-Currently the code does not handle anisotropy or rotation.
+Currently the code does not handle anisotropy, anelasticity, or rotation.
 Post-processing tools are provided for mode summation (to generate synthetic seismograms), and plotting of mode frequencies, eigenfunctions and sensitivity kernels.

 ## Contents
   * [Using the code](#usage)